DELIMIT

 Background

 Synthetic data (often referred to as ‘mock’ or ‘dummy’ data) is a term used to describe a new copy of a dataset.
-This dataset is created at random but replicates the structure and some of the patterns of the original ‘real’ data set, while attempting to minimise the risk of identifying any specific individual.
-This type of data be used to explore the potential usefulness of a ‘real’ dataset and provide training in its use for those interested in accessing it for research purposes.
+Synthetic data aims to replicate the structure and some of the patterns of the original ‘real’ data set, while minimising the risk of identifying any specific individual.
+This type of data be used to explore the potential utility of a ‘real’ dataset and provide an opportunity for training or developing code.

-Different types of synthetic data pose more risk to confidentiality than others depending on how closely they match the original dataset – “low-fidelity” synthetic data has lower risk, but may be less useful for researchers.
+Different types of synthetic data pose more risk to confidentiality than others depending on how closely they match the original dataset.
+“Low-fidelity” synthetic data refers to data that is the most abstracted – and has the lowest risk in terms of re-identification.

-Data providers, including NHS and other UK Government departments, already make some low-fidelity datasets available for researchers.
-Despite recent work in this area to expand the use of synthetic data and encourage both researchers and data providers to utilise these datasets, there has been no widespread consultation with the public.
+Data providers including NHS and other UK Government departments already make some low-fidelity datasets available for researchers.
+Despite recent work in this area to expand the use of synthetic data and encourage both researchers and data providers to utilise these datasets, there has been no widespread consultation with the UK public.

-We are undertaking a large public consultation with members from across the four nations of the United Kingdom.
-We will recruit a diverse range of public members (n=40) from across the four UK nations, working with a community engagement agency (Egality) to help recruit our cohort.
-We will run 4 workshops run across 2024 to explore public attitudes towards the use of synthetic data for research, including: perceived benefits and risks of synthetic data, the acceptability of scaling up its use and language and techniques for communicating about synthetic data with the public.
-Workshop content and dissemination strategies will be guided by an expert steering group and public collaborators.
+In 2024, we undertook a large public consultation with members from across the four nations of the United Kingdom.
+We recruited a diverse range of public members (n=39) from across the four UK nations, working with a community engagement agency (Egality) to help recruit our cohort.
+Across two sets of four workshops, we explored public attitudes towards the use of synthetic data for research, including: perceived benefits and risks of synthetic data, the acceptability of scaling up its use and language and techniques for communicating about synthetic data with the public.
+Workshop content and dissemination strategies were guided by an expert steering group and two public collaborators.

 Intended study outputs

-Our outputs will include a set of recommendations for researchers and data providers based on the key themes identified from the first three workshops.
-In the final workshop we will agree final recommendations with members before producing a full written report.
+Our outputs will include a set of recommendations for researchers and data provider, co-developed with our public workshop members.
 The recommendations will be relevant to departments releasing, or planning to release, synthetic data and to the researchers who access them.
-We will also produce our own accessible output (e.g. an infographic) on the topic of synthetic data, based on our recommendations which will be freely available.
+We will produce our own accessible outputs (e.g. an infographic, an information booklet and policy briefing) on the topic of synthetic data, based on our project findings and recommendations.
+By sharing our findings with a range of interested stakeholders, we aim to ensure that future synthetic data policy reflects the concerns and expectations of the UK public.

 Information